Generic selectors

 Post Type Selectors

-Where do Man City academy play?
+Where does the Man City academy play?

 Phil Foden is the most successful recent Man City Academy graduate